 Despite my teenaged abuse, the Malibu served admirably without complaint for many years.
 After Dad sold his truck, he had a hitch installed on the Malibu to perform towing duties.
 He was able to find a well-designed hitch that was almost completely hidden when the drawbar was removed.
 It is still on the car today, but unfortunately the draw bar has gone missing and that style is no longer available.
 The car was used for our summer trips to Mantoulin Island.
 With my Dad, my Grandfather, me and my three siblings in the Malibu which had no air conditioning; it was a tight hot ride.

 Nevertheless, the Malibu performed without complaint, with the small trunk packed to the brim, and the boat behind loaded with the rest of the stuff that didn’t fit in the jammed car.
 Dad loves to drive but he let me do about half the driving on those vacations.
-These trips are also how I learned to pull a trailer.
+These trips are also how I learned to pull a trailer and launch a boat.
 I have fond memories of cruising the Mantoulin Island back roads while Dad blasted his Jimmy Buffet cassette on the Kenwood tape deck.
 To this day, hearing “Cheese Burger in Paradise” brings me back to those summer cruises.

 The Malibu taught me a lot of my early automotive maintenance skills.
 I helped Dad with oil changes, chassis greasing and tire changes.
 As my skills improved, I did tune-ups, coolant flushes, and transmission and differential fluid changes.
 My older cousin, who was a professional mechanic, taught me how to replace the shocks, when we upgraded the wallowy stock Delco hydraulic shocks to some firmer gas shocks.
 They helped eliminate some of the wallow but the car was still too softly sprung.
 I also installed an aftermarket auxiliary transmission cooler to help keep the transmission healthy when towing.
 When the road salt got the better of the original rad, I had a rad shop make a custom 3-core rad which I installed to replace the original 2-core unit.